yuanwu223/cmor-420-520-example/README.md

-This is an empty README.md file.
+This is a repository used for Github exercises in CMOR 420/520 at Rice University.